VKabangi/VKabangi.github.io/_pages/Home.md

 ## 👋 Hello, I'm Victor Kabangi

-I'm a passionate **Cybersecurity Enthusiast** and with a deep curiosity for offensive and defensive security.
-I specialize in identifying system weaknesses, simulating attack vectors, and designing resilient, secure environments.
+I'm a passionate **Cybersecurity Enthusiast and analysis** and with a deep curiosity for offensive and defensive security. .

 > "Cybersecurity isn't just about defense—it's about understanding the attacker's mindset and building systems that anticipate threats before they strike."